kgateway-dev/kgateway.io/content/docs/about/custom-resources.md

 ### Policies

-While the Kubernetes Gateway API allows you to do simple routing, such as to match, redirect, or rewrite requests, you might want additional capabilities in your API gateway, such as fault injection, data loss prevention, or external authentication and authorization.
+While the Kubernetes Gateway API allows you to do simple routing, such as to match, redirect, or rewrite requests, you might want additional capabilities in your API gateway, such as fault injection, access logging, CORS, or CSRF.
 [Policies](/docs/about/policies/overview/) allow you to apply intelligent traffic management, resiliency, and security standards to individual routes or all the routes that the gateway serves.

 {{< reuse "docs/snippets/product-name.md" >}} uses the following custom resources to attach policies to routes and gateway listeners: